carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 Here we will talk about the two most used diversity metrics, diversity α (within one metagenome) and β (between metagenomes).

 - α Diversity: Represents the richness (e.g. number of different species) and species' abundance.
-It can be measured by calculating richness, Eveness, or using a diversity index, such as Shannon's, Simpson's, Chao's, etc.
+It can be measured by calculating richness, and eveness, or by using a diversity index, such as Shannon's, Simpson's, Chao's, etc.

 - β Diversity: It is the difference (measured as distance) between two or more metagenomes.
 It can be measured with metrics like Bray-Curtis dissimilarity, Jaccard distance or UniFrac, to name a few.

-For this lesson we will use phyloseq, an R package specialized in metagenomic analysis.
+For this lesson we will use Phyloseq, an R package specialized in metagenomic analysis.
 We will use it along with Rstudio to analyze our data.
 [Rstudio cloud](https://rstudio.cloud/) and select "GET STARTED FOR FREE"

 ## α diversity